0xPolygonMiden/miden-vm/docs/src/design/chiplets/memory.md

 where:

-- `s0` is a selector column which is set to $1$ for read operations and $0$ for write operations.
+- `rw` is a selector column which is set to $1$ for read operations and $0$ for write operations.
-- `s1` is a selector oclumn which is set to $1$ when previously accessed memory is being read and $0$ otherwise.
-In other words, it is set to $1$ only when the context and address are the same as they were in the previous row and the `s0` operation selector is set to $1$ (indicating a read).
+- `ew` is a selector column which is set to $1$ when a word is being accessed, and $0$ when an element is being accessed.
 - `ctx` contains context ID.
 Values in this column must increase monotonically but there can be gaps between two consecutive values of up to $2^{32}$.
 Also, two consecutive values can be the same.
 In AIR constraint description below, we refer to this column as $c$.
-- `addr` contains memory address.
+- `word_addr` contains the memory address of the first element in the word.
 Values in this column must increase monotonically for a given context but there can be gaps between two consecutive values of up to $2^{32}$.
+Values in this column must be divisible by 4.
 Also, two consecutive values can be the same.
-In AIR constraint description below, we refer to this column as $a$.
+- `idx0` and `idx1` are selector columns used to identify which element in the word is being accessed.
+Specifically, the index within the word is computed as `idx1 * 2 + idx0`.
 - `clk` contains clock cycle at which the memory operation happened.
-Values in this column must increase monotonically for a given context and memory address but there can be gaps between two consecutive values of up to $2^{32}$.
+Values in this column must increase monotonically for a given context and memory word but there can be gaps between two consecutive values of up to $2^{32}$.
 In AIR constraint description below, we refer to this column as $i$.
-- `v0, v1, v2, v3` columns contain field elements stored at a given context/address/clock cycle after the memory operation.
+- `v0, v1, v2, v3` columns contain field elements stored at a given context/word/clock cycle after the memory operation.
 - Columns `d0` and `d1` contain lower and upper $16$ bits of the delta between two consecutive context IDs, addresses, or clock cycles.
 Specifically:
   - When the context changes, these columns contain $(c' - c)$.
-  - When the context remains the same but the address changes, these columns contain $(a' - a)$.
+  - When the context remains the same but the word address changes, these columns contain $(a' - a)$.
-  - When both the context and the address remain the same, these columns contain $(i' - i - 1)$.
+  - When both the context and the word address remain the same, these columns contain $(clk' - clk - 1)$.
 - Column `t` contains the inverse of the delta between two consecutive context IDs, addresses, or clock cycles.
 Specifically:
   - When the context changes, this column contains the inverse of $(c' - c)$.
-  - When the context remains the same but the address changes, this column contains the inverse of $(a' - a)$.
+  - When the context remains the same but the word address changes, this column contains the inverse of $(a' - a)$.
-  - When both the context and the address remain the same, this column contains the inverse of $(i' - i - 1)$.
+  - When both the context and the word address remain the same, this column contains the inverse of $(clk' - clk - 1)$.
+- Column `f_scw` stands for "flag same context and word address", which is set to $1$ when the current and next rows have the same context and word address, and $0$ otherwise.

-For every memory access operation (i.e., read or write), a new row is added to the memory table.
-For read operations, `s0` is set to $1$.
-If neither `ctx` nor `addr` have changed, then `s1` is set to $1$ and the `v` columns are set to equal the values from the previous row.
-If `ctx` or `addr` have changed, then `s1` is set to $0$ and the `v` columns are initialized to $0$.
-For write operations, the values may be different, and both selector columns `s0` and `s1` are set to $0$.
+For every memory access operation (i.e., read or write a word or element), a new row is added to the memory table.
+If neither `ctx` nor `addr` have changed, the `v` columns are set to equal the values from the previous row (except for any element written to).
+If `ctx` or `addr` have changed, then the `v` columns are initialized to $0$ (except for any element written to).

 The amortized cost of reading or writing a single value is between $4$ and $5$ trace cells (this accounts for the trace cells needed for $16$-bit range checks).
 Thus, from performance standpoint, this approach is roughly $2.5$x worse than the simple contiguous write-once memory described earlier.
 However, our view is that this trade-off is worth it given that this approach provides read-write memory, context separation, and eliminates the contiguous memory requirement.